 The first ‘2’ in the formula represents the row in the table that we want and the second ‘2’ represents the column.

-You can verify this by looking at the market cap shown on the web page:
+You can verify this is correct by looking at the market cap shown on the Finviz web page for Apple:

 Let’s see another example.